Apply Now

 DETAILS

-This course examines the country’s healthcare delivery system, the goals of reform, and how emerging health care models are incorporated into the larger framework of clinical care oversight.
-Students also identify the ways in which care coordination can support cost efficiency, promote improved health consumerism, and affect positive health outcomes, as well as the influence of technology on the development of health care data collection systems.
+In this course, students examine the country’s healthcare delivery system and the goals of reform.
+Students investigate how emerging healthcare models are incorporated into the larger framework of clinical care oversight.
+Students analyze how care coordination supports cost efficiency, promotes improved health consumerism, and affects positive health outcomes.
+The influence of technology on the development of data collection systems used in health care will be explored.

 NRS 509, NRS 513, NRS 530, NRS 532 or by permission